Finance & Tax Consultants

 Expected Impact of the New Regulations

-The new lending restrictions will likely influence the home loan market dynamics, but experts suggest they may not trigger the same level of disruption seen during APRA’s 2017 interest-only lending restrictions.
+Now that the cap is in force, it is likely to influence home loan market dynamics, though experts suggest it will not trigger the same level of disruption seen during APRA’s 2017 interest-only lending restrictions.
 Key expected outcomes include:

-• Lending levels currently remain well below the imminent caps, reducing immediate pressure on financial institutions.
+• Lending levels have so far remained well below the cap for most lenders, reducing immediate pressure on financial institutions.

 • Some lenders approaching the limit may need to re-evaluate their lending strategies, potentially leading to a more cautious approach.